Introduction

 Side Deltoid: The muscle above the shoulder in terms of size and definition is the lateral, or side, deltoid.
 Its primary job is to abduct your arm away from your body, such as during upright rows or lateral raises.
 Lateral equal well-developed deltoids are necessary for the sought “boulder shoulder” look .

 Rear Deltoid: Behind the shoulder is a smaller muscle group that extends the arm back, comprising the rear deltoid.
-Bent-over rows, face pulls, and reverse flies are examples of shoulder exercises that activate this muscle.
+Bent over rows exercise, face pulls, and reverse flies are examples of shoulder exercises that activate this muscle.
 This muscle is crucial since robust rear deltoids help to avoid rounded shoulders and boost posture while also improving the shoulder’s aesthetics.

 Other muscles involved (rotator cuff, traps, etc.)